Here's why the vote count is still going in key states | NewsChannel 3-12

 Here’s why the vote count is still going in key states

-The presidential race between President Donald Trump and former Vice President Joe Biden remains on a razor’s edge as election workers in key states continue to plow through ballots.
+The presidential race between President Donald Trump and former Vice President Joe Biden remains uncalled as election workers across the nation, including in key states, continue to plow through ballots.

+Counts were delayed by a record flood of mail-in ballots.
+Officials in Pennsylvania, a critical battleground state, were prevented from processing those ballots until Election Day, leading to a backlog.

 Arizona